© AFP (to 01/01/2009)

 © ТАСС (01/03/2015 – Present)

-The Carnegie Endowment for International Peace gathers two types of information about users:
+The Carnegie Moscow Center gathers two types of personal data about users:

-The Carnegie Moscow Center, and the Carnegie Endowment for International Peace tracks user traffic patterns throughout all of our sites.
+The Carnegie Moscow Center, and the Carnegie Endowment for International Peace broadly, tracks user traffic patterns throughout all of our sites.
 However, we do not correlate this information with data about individual users.
-The Carnegie Endowment for International Peace does break down overall usage statistics according to a user’s domain name, browser type, and MIME type by reading this information from the browser string (information contained in every user’s browser).
+The Carnegie Moscow Center does break down overall usage statistics according to a user’s domain name, browser type, and MIME type by reading this information from the browser string (information contained in every user’s browser).

-The Carnegie Endowment for International Peace sometimes tracks and catalogs the search terms that users enter in our Search function, but this tracking is never associated with individual users.
+The Carnegie Moscow Center sometimes tracks and catalogs the search terms that users enter in our Search function, but this tracking is never associated with individual users.
 We use tracking information to determine which areas of our sites users like and don’t like based on traffic to those areas.
-We do not track what individual users read, but rather how well each page performs overall.
+The goal of our tracking is to see how well each page performs overall.
 This helps us continue to build a better service for you.

 When we send you emails, we may include a web beacon to allow us to determine the number of people who open our emails.
 When you click on a link in an email, we may record this individual response to allow us to customize our offerings to you.
 Web beacons collect only limited information, such as a cookie identifier, time and date of a page being viewed, and a description of the page on which the Web Beacon resides (the URL).
 Web Beacons can be refused when delivered via email.
 If you do not wish to receive Web Beacons via email, you will need to disable HTML images or refuse HTML (select Text only) emails via your email software.

-We will not sell or share information about individual users with any third party, except to comply with applicable law or valid legal process or to protect the personal safety of our users or the public.
+We will not sell or share data about individual users with any third party, except to comply with applicable law or valid legal process or to protect the personal safety of our users or the public.
 If the Carnegie Moscow Center has to transfer personal data to a third country or international organization, appropriate measures are taken to comply with GDPR obligations.